 Missouri Caves – Management, Education and Conservation

-A caver’s paradise, Missouri is home to 6800 documented caves.
+A caver’s paradise, Missouri is home to more than 7000 documented caves.
 With growing interest in cave exploration, new caves are discovered in the state at the rate of 100 or more per year.

 In an area that encompasses millions of acres of karst topography riddled with sinkholes, losing streams, springs and caves, wise stewardship of caves and karst is important for the people who live above the ground and for cave habitats that are sanctuaries for a wide array of cave biota and endangered species.

 The Missouri Caves and Karst Conservancy (MCKC) is a land trust formed in 1992.
 In cooperation with all individuals and organizations, MCKC members are dedicated to:

 - Conservation of caves and karst areas in Missouri through lease purchase, ownership and management, or other contractual arrangement.